dan-fritchman/Hdl21/readme.md

 m.a = AnotherModule()
 ```

-`Modules` are type-specific containers of just a handful of `hdl21` types.
-They can include:

-* Instances of other `Modules`
-* IO defined by a set of `Ports`
-* Internal `Signals`
-* Structured connections defined by `Interfaces`

-In addition to the procedural-mode shown above, `Modules` can also be defined through a `class`-based syntax.
+In addition to the procedural-syntax shown above, `Modules` can also be defined through a `class`-based syntax by applying the `hdl21.module` decorator to a class-definition.

 ```python
 import hdl21 as h